ThierryHJ/Machine-Learning-Collection/README.md

 - Machine Learning, by Tom Mitchell.
 - Pattern Recognition and Machine Learning, by Christopher Bishop.
 - Machine Learning, by Zhihua Zhou.
+- An Introduction to Statistical Learning, by Gareth James,Daniela Witten,Trevor Hastie and Robert Tibshirani.

 Classes: